Old-Fashioned German Fruit Cake

 • Baking powder

-• Mixed dried fruits (raisins, currants, or chopped dried cherries)
+• Mixed dried fruits (raisins, currants, chopped dates, or figs)

 Directions

-2. In a medium bowl, whisk together the flour, baking powder, baking soda, salt, cinnamon, cloves, and nutmeg.
+3. Mix Dry Ingredients – In a bowl, whisk together flour, baking powder, cinnamon, nutmeg, and cloves.

-3. In a large mixing bowl, cream butter and sugar until light and fluffy.
+4. Cream Butter and Sugar – In a separate large bowl, beat butter and brown sugar until light and fluffy.

-2. Bake for 60–75 minutes, or until a toothpick inserted into the center comes out clean.
+7. Bake – Pour the batter into the prepared pan and bake for 60-75 minutes, or until a toothpick inserted comes out clean.

 Servings and Timing